zephyrproject-rtos/zephyr/doc/services/device_mgmt/ota.rst

 is downloaded and installed.
 MCUboot can be used to verify the signature before upgrading the firmware.

-There is a :ref:`hawkbit-api-sample` included in the Zephyr :ref:`mgmt-samples` section.
+There is a :zephyr:code-sample:`hawkbit-api` sample included in the Zephyr :ref:`mgmt-samples` section.

 UpdateHub